gSchool/ada-developer-skills/00-welcome-to-ada/10-wk01-debugging-with-rubymine.md

 To the left of the "Variables" pane is the Call Stack.
 The call stack shows every method our program had to call in order to get here.
 (This is especially useful if you have a function that is called in more than one place.)

-Just above all of that, we see some virtual buttons we haven't seen before:
+Just above all of that, we see some buttons on the screen that we haven't seen before:

 ![RubyMine Debugger top buttons'](images/debug-top-buttons.png "A new tray of options.
 Fron left to right, the buttons mean 'Show Execution Point', 'Step Over', 'Step Into', 'Force Step Into', 'Step Out', and 'Run to Cursor'")